Ivan Hsiao’s Journey to Transforming Trans Health

 Hsiao pitches Trans Health HQ at the 2024 President's Innovation Challenge.

-How would you describe your experience as a student member of the i-lab?
+Could you describe your experience at the i-lab?

 What was it like being in the President’s Innovation Challenge?